 An Official may issue a Yellow Warning Card or Recorded Warning Card only when officiating at an Event.
-They can be given either by hand_hand-delivered or issued any other suitable means and will state the reason for the Yellow Warning Card.warning.
+They can be hand-delivered or issued by any other suitable means and will state the reason for the warning.

-The Official who awards gives the Yellow Warning Card or Recorded Warning Card must notify the Person Responsible, the Ground Jury where applicable and the CEO of the State Branch where the incident occurred, of the Yellow Warning Card as soon as possible.
+The Official who gives the Yellow Warning Card or Recorded Warning Card must notify the Person Responsible, the Ground Jury where applicable, and the CEO of the State Branch where the incident occurred, as soon as possible.

 The Yellow Warning Card or Recorded Warning Card is to be delivered personally during the Period of the Event.
-If after reasonable efforts the Person Responsible cannot be notified during the Period of the Event that they have received a Yellow Warning Card or Recorded Warning Card, the Person Responsible must be notified in writing within fourteen (14) days of the Event.
+If after reasonable efforts the Person Responsible cannot be notified during the Period of the Event they have received a Yellow Warning Card or Recorded Warning Card, the Person Responsible must be notified in writing within fourteen (14) days of the Event.
 A Yellow Warning Card or Recorded Warning Card may be issued in addition to any other sanction(s) that may be issued in accordance with the EA General Regulations and/or the relevant Sport Rules.